bon-nguyen/learn-typescript/readme.md

 `Void` void is used where there is no data.
 example:
 function sayHo ():void {
-    console.log("Hi"); -> As only null or underfin is assignmable to void }
+    console.log("Hi"); -> As only null or  undefined is assignable to void }

 `Callback function` can return something, even of the argument on which they dose NOT expect a returned value;